or

 The result will be a signal time series that will

-for all intervals where the corresponding values of a
+be 1.0 for all intervals where the corresponding values of a or b are non-zero.

 Creating a signal that's true when time is either greater than 300 OR less than 290 minutes: